bacionejs/byte-armada/README.md

 # Developer Reflection

-I made this game as an experiment in simplifying real-time tactics, hoping that **interesting tactics could emerge from minimal controls**.
-Imagine speed chess game with pieces defined by 2 traits and 5 magnitudes.
+I made this game hoping that **interesting tactics would emerge from minimal controls**.
+Imagine a speed chess game with pieces defined by 2 traits and 5 magnitudes.
 But in the end, nothing tactically interesting emerged, in fact, PvP is a constant stalemate.